Terms and Conditions for eLearning

 Accessing your BDA eLearning module(s) and in person course notes

 - For ‘eLearning’ specific modules: (whether these are booked individually, in batches and or as part of an Accredited course), the BDA aim to release these modules on the first Thursday following the submission of your booking request; and more specifically, providing payment has been made before the allotted time (please refer to payment section for more information).
-All eLearning specific modules (with the exception of our L5 and Level 7 Professional Accreditation modules) will receive access to their requested eLearning module for a period of 1 year from the date that it is first loaded to the candidates BDA eLearning account.
+All eLearning specific modules (with the exception of our Level 5 and Level 7 Professional Accreditation modules) will receive access to their requested eLearning module for a period of 4 months from the date that it is first loaded to the candidates BDA eLearning account.

 - For ‘In person’ training: – you will receive access to these course notes / handouts etc via the BDA eLearning portal approximately 1 week prior to your training course; and access to this module will last for 45 days.

 Payment for course(s):

 Access to you chosen eLearning modules / supporting course information, will only be provided once confirmation of payment has been received / confirmed; and more specifically, providing payment has been confirmed by midnight on the preceding Wednesday (GMT).

 More specifically, should you require access to your chosen course(s) in a hurry, we would suggest that payment for your course(s) be made using a credit/debit card, as our finance team are typically able to confirm receipt of this within a few days.

 Conversely, if a decision is made to pay via invoice, please be advised that we will only be able to release your eLearning related modules once payment has been received / confirmed.